Sam FM Radio (Swindon)

-Sam FM Swindon was a commercial radio station based in Swindon, England, broadcasting on the 107.7 FM frequency.
+Sam FM Swindon was an Independent Local Radio station based in Swindon, England, broadcasting on the 107.7 FM frequency between 2006 and 2020.

 The station was formed by The Local Radio Company, who wanted to create a local radio rival to GWR FM (now Heart).
 It started in 2006 as Brunel FM.
-It would eventually be owned by One Gold Radio Ltd who would rename it to Total Star Swindon, and then More Radio a few years later.
-Celador would purchase More Radio in 2012 and convert it into Jack FM Swindon.
-It would then later be re-branded to SamFM Swindon.
+It would eventually be owned by One Gold Radio Ltd who renamed it to Total Star Swindon, and then More Radio a few years later.
+Celador purchased More Radio in 2012 and converted it into Jack FM Swindon which was later re-branded to SamFM Swindon.

 Due to financial issues and budget cuts at Celador, SamFM Swindon was merged into the Bristol sister station of the same name.
-In 2020, SamFM would be purchased by Bauer Radio, closed, and then the frequency would be used by Greatest Hits Radio South West, along with a host of other stations.
+In 2020, SamFM was purchased by Bauer Radio, closed, and its frequency used to broadcast Greatest Hits Radio South West.

 History

 Brunel FM

 In 2005, after radio group Swindon FM lobbied for a second FM licence for the area, Ofcom invited applications for a 12-year broadcasting licence.
 The Local Radio Company applied, proposing a station called Now FM.
-After being awarded the licence, it was renamed as Brunel FM after Isambard Kingdom Brunel, chief engineer of the railway which had converted Swindon from a small village to a large town.
+After being awarded the licence, it was renamed Brunel FM after Isambard Kingdom Brunel, chief engineer of the railway which had transformed Swindon from a small village to a large town.
 Brunel was also the previous name for AM station Classic Gold Radio (now DAB station Gold) when Wiltshire Radio/GWR FM (now Heart Wiltshire) launched on FM.
 However, Brunel FM and Brunel Radio/Brunel Classic Gold did not have any connection other than their name and studio location.

 Brunel FM launched at 10 am on 2 September 2006, and remained under control of The Local Radio Company until its sale to Laser Broadcasting in June 2008, along with sister stations Bath FM and 3TR FM.
 Following the buyout a number of the station's staff resigned, allegedly due to lack of payment.

 In October 2008, Brunel FM was sold again to South West Radio Ltd, following the collapse of Laser Broadcasting which went into administration.

 In August 2009, South West Radio itself collapsed and was also placed into administration.
 Brunel FM was then acquired by YMC Ltd, along with Bath FM, 3TR FM, Quay West 107.4 and Quay West 102.4/100.8.
 YMC Ltd then ran the five licensed stations as a group, with local programming throughout the day and some networked output over the weekend.
-On 24 March 2010, the YMC Ltd stations were closed by administrators after multiple refusals on the part of regulator Ofcom to transfer the licences, amid a number of financial issues at the stations following TLRC's sale.
+On 24 March 2010, the YMC stations were closed by administrators after multiple refusals on the part of regulator Ofcom to transfer the licences, amid a number of financial issues at the stations following TLRC's sale.